LiveOrDevTrying/Tcp.NET/README.md

 To disconnect from the server, invoke the function `DisconnectConnection(IConnectionServer connection)`. **IConnectionServer** is a connected client to the server.
 These are exposed in the `ConnectionEvent` or can be retrieved from the **Connections** inside of **ITcpNETServer**.

 #### Stop the Server and Disposal
-To stop the server, call the `Dispose()` method to stop listening and free all allocated memory and resources.
+To stop the server, call the 'StartAsync() method if the server may be used again, or call the `Dispose()` method when the server is to be destroyed to stop listening and free all allocated memory and resources.

 ***
 ### ITcpNETServerAuth